 of the many indigenous cultures around us.

-We do all this, and more, through your spirit of truth, Amen.
+We do all this, in the name of Jesus Christ, Amen.